 Scaling individual-level interactions to whole food webs - a trait-based approach

 Our results highlight several points for understanding the mechanisms by which food webs are structured, especially for plant-insect interactions.

-Multiple traits are important in predicting food web structure.
+I would start out with the major point being that there is a genetic basis to understanding food web structure and therefore integrating population and community level patterns together will lead to a better and more predictable understanding of how networks are assembled.
+This is the major point.

+Multiple traits are important in predicting food web structure (more minor point, I wouldn’t focus too much on this but its worth mentioning).
+Rather, I would focus on flushing out the patterns and mechanisms related to the gall-parasitoid relationships first, then go into the plant traits that might influence gall abundance (since you can just cite your Functional ecology paper and point readers to that work, rather than repeating yourself in this paper)

 For example, we found that multiple plant traits were important in determining resistance to galling insects, a result that is well supported by our previous work in this system and the rest of the plant-herbivore literature.

-However, mechanistic models of food web structure currently focus on body size as the key determinant of food web structure, neglecting quality-related traits that may be just as important in determining trophic interactions, especially in regard to plant-insect herbivory (e.g. leaf secondary chemistry).
+However, mechanistic models of food web structure currently focus on body size as the key determinant of food web structure, neglecting quality-related traits that may be just as important in determining trophic interactions, especially in regard to plant-insect herbivory (e.g. leaf secondary chemistry). (again….minor point, certainly you shouldn’t lead the discussion with these.
+Focus on the big ideas, the major findings of how and why the food webs vary among clones, which species are driving it, and why and then where to go next.

 Traits that predict the presence/absence of an interaction in a food web may not necessarily be the same traits that predict the strength of an interaction in a food web.
+I might rephrase this as both trait-based and abundance or density based mechanisms were fundamental to understanding the role of genetic variation in shaping networks.
+In this case plant and gall size versus gall abundance and parasitism.

 For example, body size is a poor predictor of who-eats-whom in plant-insect food webs that are resolved at the species-level (Petchey et al. 2008; van Veen et al. 2012).
 Yet, our individual-level data showed that plant size and gall size were important predictors of gall density and parasitoid attack rates, respectively.
 Elaborate on how our findings are well supported by the literature (Price 1991; Abrhamson & Weis 1992; Murdoch et al. 2003; Carmona et al. 2011; Barbour et al. 2015).
 This discrepancy between species-level and individual-level trait responses is likely quite common for other specialized trophic interactions.